How to Buy Carpet

 I retired in 2007 after more than 30+ years in the carpet business, and I don't sell or install carpet anymore.
-My goal is to help homeowners make wise and informed carpet buying choices and avoid common scams!
+My goal is to help homeowners like you make wise and informed carpet buying choices and avoid common scams!
 I can teach you the secrets to choosing carpet wisely and help you save time and money too!

 I recommend you buy from a locally-owned carpet and flooring store.
-I never recommend buying new Carpet from big-box retailers like Home Depot or Lowe's.
-I also suggest you avoid buying Carpet from shop-at-home retailers like Costco and Empire Today.
-Find out why Here.
+I never recommend buying Carpet from big-box retailers like Home Depot or Lowe's.
+I also suggest you avoid buying Carpet from any nationally advertised "shop-at-home" retailers like Costco and Empire Today.
+Find out why here.

 1. New Carpet is more costly than you think!

 These are just a few of the more common extra fees and charges you might encounter and can easily add up to hundreds or more when buying new flooring of any type.
 If you plan on replacing your carpet or flooring in a mobile home, you can expect to pay a bit more for installation costs and floor preparation fees.
-How Much Does Carpet Cost?
+How much does Carpet Installation Cost?

 It's very easy for unsuspecting homeowners to become a victim of a Carpet Scam.
 To avoid this, you need to be aware of these sneaky tricks and lies carpet sellers use to deceive you.

-#3 The Installation Scam - They offer free basic installation then add on more fees.
+They offer free basic installation then add on more fees later.

 The retail Carpet marketplace has changed so dramatically over the past 35 years that few homeowners today have a clue about how to select the proper grade of carpet for their home.
 Get it wrong and you stand to lose thousands.

-Choosing new Carpet requires you becoming knowledgeable about carpet construction.
-Here are a few critical areas that you need to learn about in order to make an informed choice.
+Here are a few critical areas that you need to learn about.

 Carpet Longevity v.
 Carpet Cost